7 Tips to Secure Your Conference Calls

 In real life, we sometimes need verification to access certain buildings, meetings, or events; the same rule can be applied to online conference meetings.
 Passwords play a critical role in providing an additional layer of security against unauthorized access.

 Creating a password for critical meetings ensures uninvited attendees don’t have access to them, making it a safe space for free communication.
 Always create strong passwords, and never share your passwords indiscriminately.
-Using a reliable password managment is highly recommended to generate and store complex, unique passwords for all your accounts.
+Using a reliable password management is highly recommended to generate and store complex, unique passwords for all your accounts.

 5. Lock the meeting from your participant’s list once all attendees are “ready to go”